 There are two types of verified Customer types your Customer can sign up as:

-With a per-transaction limit of \$5,000, this Customer type is able to interact with Dwolla and your application seamlessly.
+With a per-transaction default send limit of $10,000, this Customer type is able to interact with Dwolla and your application seamlessly.

-Business verified Customers will need an Account Admin to signup the company during the onboarding process.
+Business Verified Customers will need an Account Admin to sign up the company during the onboarding process.
 This Account Admin is not identity verified.
-To become fully verified, a controller and/or a beneficial owner may need to be identity verified.
+To become a fully verified Customer, a controller and/or a beneficial owner may need to be identity verified.
 A controller is any natural individual who holds significant responsibilities to control, manage, or direct a company or other corporate entity (i.e. CEO, CFO, General Partner, President, etc).
 A company may have more than one controller, but only one controller’s information must be collected.
 A beneficial owner is any natural person who, directly or indirectly, owns 25% or more of the equity interests of the company.

 The Controller will need to provide information to be fully identity verified.
 This includes their last four SSN and date of birth for identity verification purposes.
 For certain business types, a business’ EIN will also need to be provided as part of the CIP process.
 For more information about adding a controller, check out our business verified Customer creation article.